-Contact the school office for assistance.
+Please contact the school Social Worker for assistance.

-6. What if my scholar has a medical reason or religious belief that necessitates a modified uniform?
+7. What if my scholar has a medical reason or religious belief that necessitates a modified uniform?

-Contact the school office.
-Reasonable accommodations on a case-by-case basis will be made by the Principal to address a scholar's disability, medical necessity, or religious beliefs.
+Parent/Guardian should reach out to the Principal in writing, and reasonable accommodations on a case-by-case basis will be made to address a scholar's disability, medical necessity, or religious beliefs.